How AI transforms sales prospecting: the definitive guide

 1. Create a strong onboarding experience

-To avoid starting off on the wrong foot, invest in a well-designed onboarding program that guides customers seamlessly from purchase to value realization.
-Think personalized training, dedicated support resources, and clear communication to ensure they get the most out of your product or service.
+To avoid starting off on the wrong foot, invest in a well-designed onboarding program that guides customers seamlessly from purchase to value realization through personalized training, dedicated support resources, and clear communication.

 2. Identify warning signs of churn and contraction